nmattei/cmps4150/syllabus.md

 ### Class Presentation and Final Project

 The majority of the grade in this class will be focused on completing a project in a small team (up to 3 students).
 The ideal is to have each group contain one graduate student and up to two undergrads.
 We will post project ideas in the **Slack Workspace** for the class and students can propose projects and form teams there.
 The grades for the Project are broken down with rubrics on the [assignments page](./assignments.md).
 In general a project will contain the following sub-grades.

-1. **5% Project Proposal** - The project proposal will outline the goals of the project, include a concrete question or goal, and contain 5-8 reference papers that place the project in the academic research literature.
+1. **Project Proposal** - The project proposal will outline the goals of the project, include a concrete question or goal, and contain 5-8 reference papers that place the project in the academic research literature.
-2. **10% Project Checkup/Pitch** - Near mid-term your team will make a 10-15 minute presentation where you will describe the problem you are attacking and outline one relevant research paper that you ar building on.
+2. **Oral Project Pitch** - Near mid-term your team will make a 15-20 minute presentation where you will describe the problem you are attacking and outline one relevant research paper that you ar building on.
 This talk should be in depth enough that all students understand the problem and the context of the academic literature you are working within.
-3. **15% Project Presentation** - Towards the end of the semester your team will make a 15-20 minute presentation of your complete project.
+3. **Final Project Presentation** - Towards the end of the semester your team will make a 15-20 minute presentation of your complete project.
 This should be an in-depth talk that clearly outlines the problem, places it in the literature, and describes your novel contribution and results.
-4. **25% Project Writeup** - Research formatted paper in LaTeX.
+4. **Final Project Writeup** - Research formatted paper in LaTeX.
 Should be written with the goal of actually being published.
 Should contain at a minimum introduction; related work; clear problem statement and formal description; novel algorithm, model, or theory; evaluation; and conclusions.

 **Note:** All code for this class is expected to follow best practices laid out in the [Programming Guide](./_projects/codingguide.md).

-### Midterm and Final Exam

-This will be a written, close book, in class (online) exam.
-You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
-You will be required to turn in this cheat sheet **before** the actual exam and it will be graded for completeness.
-The final is cumulative.
-This semester both exams will take place online, however you must be in the Zoom call to turn in and receive credit for taking the exam unless prior arrangements have been made. **You must earn at least a 60% average between the two exams to pass the course.**

 ### Additional Work For Graduate Students